jasonrandrews/ai-project-showcase/src/pages/projects/accelerate-search-sve2.md

 Leverage an AI-assisted Agent like Amazon Q to automate the heavy lifting that makes hand-written SIMD code so painful:

-1. **Generate an SVE2-optimised implementation**
+1. **Generate an SVE2-optimized implementation**
    *Use the agent to draft and iteratively refine a `MATCH`-based search routine, side-by-side with the scalar C reference.*

 2. **Produce a self-contained benchmark harness**
-   *The agent scaffolds a test program that builds both variants, adds benchmakring harness and prints speedups.*
+   *The agent scaffolds a test program that builds both variants, adds benchmarking harness and prints speedups.*

 3. **Create exhaustive test cases**
    *Random, worst-case, and real-world data patterns ensure functional correctness across byte and half-word modes for different hit rates, iterations and haystack lengths*